EXPLAINER: Why Pelosi went to Taiwan, and why China's angry

-WASHINGTON (AP) — When House Speaker Nancy Pelosi flew into Taiwan on an Air Force passenger jet Tuesday, she became the highest-ranking American official in 25 years to visit the self-ruled island.
+WASHINGTON (AP) — When House Speaker Nancy Pelosi flew into Taiwan on an Air Force passenger jet, she became the highest-ranking American official in 25 years to visit the self-ruled island.
 China announced military maneuvers in retaliation, even as Taiwanese officials welcomed her and she headed to her hotel.

 President Joe Biden has sought to calm that complaint, insisting there's no change in America's longstanding “one-China policy,” which recognizes Beijing but allows informal relations and defense ties with Taipei.

-Note: This story has been corrected to show the name of the expert is Jie, not Lie.